semprag/semprag.github.io/style.md

     - People
     - Places
   - Acronyms
-  - The first word of a subtitle (unless you're using the title/subtitle functionality of BibLaTeX)
-  - All nouns if the title is in German or similar languages that capitalize nouns
+  - All nouns if the title is in German or other languages that capitalize nouns
   - Even in these cases, hard-case the entire word instead of the initial letter.
 (This is essential for proper kerning.)
     - <del><code>{B}ook</code></del> `{Book}`
     - <del><code>{NPI}s</code></del> `{NPIs}`
+- Do not use any kind of `\SortNoop{}` hack, or hard-casing name pairs (like `Kai {von Fintel}`), to sort author names.
+Our bibliography style will handle these automatically.
 - Whenever possible, include the DOI for the article.
 These are often hard to find, but [Google Scholar](http://scholar.google.com/) and [crossref.org/SimpleTextQuery](http://crossref.org/SimpleTextQuery/) can help.
   - DOIs should never end in periods, which can cause the DOI lookup to fail.
-- There is no need for the `\SortNoop{}` hack to sort non-ascii author names.
-Our bibliography style will handle these automatically.
-- Use `volume` (the major specifier) and `number` (minor specifier) for articles, even if the journal calls the minor designator the "issue." <!-- Seems like the BibLaTeX should handle this, but it doesn't. - CB -->
+  - Use the "doi" BibTeX field, `doi = {10.3765/sp.1.1}`, rather than `url = {http://dx.doi.org/10.3765/sp.1.1}`.

 <!--
   I'm leaving these out because the sp.bst should handle it.